FAQ

 All local emergency accommodation for people who are found to be homeless is free; there is no charge at all, no nightly fees or deposits.

-We will also help people access other local and suitable emergency accommodation that is available.
+We also help people access local and suitable emergency accommodation that is available from the council and other providers.

 However, there are simply not enough places for everyone who becomes street homeless, and there aren't enough affordable and safe homes for people to move in to.
 This is a huge challenge.